-Lost and found is kept in the cafeteria and between room E-1 and E-2 on the E-Wing.
+Lost and found is kept in the cafeteria and in the multipurpose room.
 You can check for any lost items before school, during lunch, and after school.
 All unclaimed items will be donated to charity at the beginning of winter break and summer recess.